 As a grade-school child I lived with my family in Prague, the capital city of the Czech Republic.
 We typically had drizzly, cold winters – and as spring approached, we all anticipated the blossoms, markets and traditions that springtime ushered in.
+One favorite food during Easter season in the Czech Republic is Mazanec Czech Easter bread, a special bread made during the Easter season.
 In Prague, Easter is celebrated with beautiful Easter markets that dot the main squares.
 Booths are filled with hand painted eggs, little trinkets for sale, blacksmiths working over hot fires and sweet treats to eat.
 I loved smelling the hot food, listening to horse drawn carriages and maneuvering through the old cobblestone streets.

 One of the more interesting items for sale at the markets are the Easter “pomlazka.”
 This is a traditional, handmade, Easter whip made out of twigs with colorful ribbons attached to the end.
 Tradition has it that women should be spanked on Easter Monday (the day after Easter Sunday) in order to keep their beauty, health and fertility for the next year.
 Women would give men Easter eggs in return.
 While I’m not particularly a fan of being whipped, especially by my little brother who quite enjoyed this tradition, I did enjoy the bright colors and learning about the Czech culture.